mnewswanger/www-mikenewswanger-com/content/posts/2018/home-lab-v3-hardware.md

 #### Cost ####

 One of the primary goals with the hardware revamp is to save on recurring costs, so keeping cost reasonable for the actual hardware also needs to be taken into account.
-This also correlates well with the power consumption goals as the highest end processors (Intel i9 and high core count Xeons and AMD's Threadrippers) are both very expensive and consume a lot of power.
+This also correlates well with the power consumption goals as the highest end processors (Intel's i9 and high core count Xeon lineups and AMD's Threadripper and Epyc lineups) are both very expensive and consume a lot of power.

 #### Resilience ####

 I want as few single points of failure as is reasonably attainable.
-This very much clashes with the cost and power consumption goals--putting in redundant switching requires buying and powering a second switch--and in most of these cases, the decisions favor lower cost and power consumption.
+This very much clashes with the cost and power consumption goals--providing redundant switching requires buying and powering a second switch--and in most of these cases, the decisions favor lower cost and power consumption.
+In these cases, I want to make it as easy as possible to replace the single points of failure in the ifrastructure if needed.

 ## Hardware Selection ##